 The Hospital Medicine section also provides hospitalist services at UVA’s Transitional Care Hospital, a long-term acute care facility.
 Hospitalists there have a maximum census of 14 patients per provider.

-The Hospital Medicine section runs a consult service that assists specialists from other fields with general medicine issues; the number of patients seen through this service varies widely from day to day.
+The Hospital Medicine section runs a consulting service that assists specialists from other fields with general medicine issues; the number of patients seen through this service varies widely from day-to-day.
 While this practice tends to be focused on the medicine wards, several other wards and units draw on this service as well.

 Over the last several years, the hospital medicine practice at UVA has grown rapidly in both size and scope of services offered.
 A number of new physicians have been recruited to join the team, including doctors with many years of experience in hospital medicine and healthcare leadership.